ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/lightmass-lightmapping/Swarm Overview.md

 - To view the Swarm Agent interface, locate the app in the system tray (yellow and black S icon) and double click the icon.

 - SwarmAgent.exe does not respond to WM_CLOSE.
-To close it manually, you must choose File-&gt;Exit from the main menu.
+To close it manually, you must choose File->Exit from the main menu.
 To close it programatically, you can run taskkill.exe SwarmAgent.exe.

 - Empirically (using Microsoft Message Analyzer) SwarmAgent and SwarmCoordinator use the following protocols and ports: